 4- Power in this country should be widely distributed/shared across society.
 (1) * Power in this country should be concentrated at the top.
 (7)

-In January, inflation expectations for the next 12 months fell by 3 points compared to the previous...
+In March, the inflation expectation for the next 12 months rose by 10 points compared to the previou...

-In December, inflation expectations for the next 12 months remained generally at the same level as t...
+In February, inflation expectations for the next 12 months decreased by 1 percentage point compared...

 KONDA Newsletter